Director, International Studies Program

-Reid Bates, Ph.D., is a Professor in the Human Resource and Leadership Development Program at Louisiana State University (LSU) in Baton Rouge, LA where he teaches graduate and undergraduate courses in human resource development.
+Reid Bates, Ph.D., is the Interim Director in the School of Human Resource Education & Workforce Development at Louisiana State University (LSU) in Baton Rouge, LA where he teaches graduate and undergraduate courses in human resource development.
 Reid’s major areas of scholarly interest are training transfer and workforce development, areas in which he has been an active researcher and practitioner for nearly 20 years.
 Reid has published over 150 manuscripts in peer reviewed journals, books, conference proceedings, and technical reports.
 Dr. Bates is co-developer of the Learning Transfer Systems Inventory (LTSI), the only valid learning transfer system assessment tool in the world.
 He, along with his LSU colleague Dr. Ed Holton, has partnered with researchers in various parts of the world to translate the LTSI into 17 languages.

 Dr. Bates has received a number of awards from the Academy for Human Resource Development for his research and publishing activity.
 These include the 2004 Human Resource Development Scholar of the Year Award and the 2001 and 2009 Richard A. Swanson Distinguished Research Award.
 In 2005, he was nominated for the National Society of Collegiate Scholars (NSCS) Faculty of the Year Award.
 Reid’s outstanding scholarship has led to his service as a reviewer or editorial board member for a number of scholarly publications including New Perspectives in Learning, Performance and Change, Human Resource Development International, Human Resource Development Quarterly, Journal of European Industrial Training, Personnel Review, Educational Research and Evaluation, Evaluation and Program Planning, and Advances in Developing Human Resources.
 In 2009, Reid was awarded a Fulbright Scholar Grant and completed an 11-month research and teaching effort at the International University of Management in Windhoek, Namibia.